smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Usually this will be the same as the URL/IP and port you use to connect to the Chainlink UI, such as `https://my-chainlink-node.example.com:6688`.

 ### HTTP_SERVER_WRITE_TIMEOUT

-ADVANCED
+**ADVANCED**

-It is not recommended to change this unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"10s"`